×

 What are the visa & residency requirements in The Algarve?

 "In order to visit The Algarve, visitors must obtain a Schengen visa from the Portuguese Embassy or Consulate in their home country.
 The process of applying for a visa involves submitting a completed application form, a valid passport, two passport-sized photographs, proof of accommodation, proof of sufficient funds, and proof of travel insurance.
 In order to obtain residency in The Algarve, Portugal, applicants must submit a completed application form, a valid passport, two passport-sized photographs, proof of accommodation, proof of sufficient funds, proof of health insurance, and a criminal record certificate.
-Additionally, applicants must provide evidence of their professional qualifications, a valid work contract, and proof of payment of the applicable fees," remarked one expat in The Algarve.
+Additionally, applicants must provide evidence of their professional qualifications, a valid work contract, and proof of payment of the applicable fees," said an expat in The Algarve.

 Why do people move to The Algarve?